 For full detail on the Pollock Technique™ circumcision method that will be applied in your young son’s circumcision please visit the Our Method page.

 For information on what to expect during and after a baby circumcision please see below.

 Gentle Procedures Ottawa was founded by Doctor Mohamed Slim, who is known as a family practitioner as well as for baby circumcision.
 Our medical team has been carefully trained by Pollock Technique™ originator, Dr. Neil Pollock, and we are proud to use the Pollock Technique™ in providing convenient and rapid access to infant circumcision in Ottawa.

 Our doctor and staff will support you after the circumcision surgery with a hotline for questions and detailed instructions on post-circumcision care for your baby son.
 You will also have a follow-up appointment to make sure that post-circumcision healing proceeds as expected.

-The focused practice of our clinic permits us to optimize the circumcision procedure as well as the overall experience.
-Having served thousands of babies and families we have developed specialized systems and processes to offer these services differently than hospitals and less focused clinics.
+The focused practice of our clinic permits us to organize our clinic for a good circumcision experience for your baby and your family.
+Having served thousands of patients, we have developed systems and processes to offer these services in a patient-centric way.

 Care for Your Baby Boy